Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Numerical example

 \subsection{Numerical results}

 The test problem was solved in the treatment planning system RayStation v4.0 (RaySearch Laboratories, Stockholm, Sweden), which was modified to permit optimization on the form of~\eqref{robust-mco-scalarized}.
-The optimization was performed with $z^*$ set to the origin and $w_{\T}$, $w_{\R}$, and $w_{\U}$ set to $10^3$, $10^2$, and $1$, respectively (the goal for healthy tissue sparing was predominatly to spare the rectum).
-The optimization was repeated for $p$ in \hbox{$\{1,2,10\}$}.
+We repeated the optimization for \hbox{$p=1,2,$} and $10$ while also varying the weights $w$ in equidistant steps.
+These values of $p$ were chosen because \hbox{$p=1$} is the smallest parameter value that gives a convex scalarizing function and corresponds to weighted sum minimization, \hbox{$p=2$} is an intermediate value that gives the Euclidean norm, and \hbox{$p=10$} is fairly close to the maximum norm and therefore similar to weighted Tchebycheff scalarization~\citep[see][Equation 2.1.2]{miettinen99}.
+The parameter values \hbox{$p=1,2,$} and $\infty$ are the common ones in $p$-norm scalarization according to~\citet[Page 68]{miettinen99}.
+The results for other values between 1 and 10 behave in the manner that can be interpolated from \hbox{$p=1,2,$} and $10$.
 The integrals in~\eqref{objectives} were evaluated by a discretization of the patient volume into \hbox{$3 \times 3 \times 3$ $\textrm{mm}^3$} volume elements (\hbox{$ \sim 10^6$} elements in total).

-Figure~\ref{fig-fvals} depicts the optimal set $f(x;\S)$ for the different values of $p$.
-Note that the optimal solution to \hbox{$p=1$} has at most one objective with a poor objective value in any scenario, while the optimal solution to \hbox{$p=10$} in contrast have poor objective values for both objectives in some scenarios, but better bounds on the worst case value of the objectives.
-This result is a direct consequence of the fact that the scalarizing function $u$ in~\eqref{u} is constructed so that the optimization finds a $p$-norm disk of minimal radius that encloses $f(x;\S)$.
-The solution to \hbox{$p=2$} shows a behavior that is intermediate to the behaviors for \hbox{$p=1$} and \hbox{$p=10$}.
+Figure~\ref{fig-fvals} depicts the sets \hbox{$\conv(f(x;\S)) - (\Re^n_+ \setminus \{ 0 \})$} associated with the convex hull efficient solutions $x$ found for different weights $w$ and exponents $p$.
+The sets $f(x;\S)$ that are optimal with respect to an equiweighted scalarizing function $u$ are depicted in greater detail in the lower right subfigure alongside level curves for $u$.
+Observe that for all weights, the optimal solutions to \hbox{$p=1$} have at most one objective taking on a poor value in any given scenario.
+In contrast, the optimal solutions to \hbox{$p=2$} and, in particular, \hbox{$p=10$}, have some scenarios where the objective values are poor for both objectives.
+These solutions, however, have better bounds on the worst case values of the objectives.
+These results are due to the fact that the optimal $f(x;\S)$ adapts to the shape of the scalarizing function---a minimal $p$-norm disk that encloses $f(x;\S)$, shown as dotted lines in Figure~\ref{fig-fvals}.